Content

 Preface

-As the discipline of computer science matured, it became clear that the study of abstract concepts was an important part of computer science.
+As the discipline of computer science matured, it became clear that the study of abstract concepts was an important part of it.
 Diversity classes have two main purposes.
 The first is to provide students with a rich set of mathematical models that describe much of the content of computer science, including many constructs commonly used to design and implement problems.
-The second is, which allows students to develop mathematical thinking skills to learn new concepts and tools in computer science.
-This learning takes place not only during their university years, but also after graduation and throughout their professional lives.
+The second objective is to equip students with mathematical thinking skills, enabling them to acquire new concepts and tools in computer science.
+This learning takes place not only during their university years but also after graduation and throughout their professional lives.
 In recent years, researchers in various fields of computer science, such as analysis algorithms, database systems, and artificial intelligence, have used specific mathematical methods to describe and explain important concepts and problems.
-Reflecting this focus, this document includes careful discussion of requirements such as database systems, accounting systems, and standard feedback methods.
-Discussion of these topics is based on critical advances focusing on fundamental concepts related to systems, logic, relationships, and functions, as well as design and integration.

 Download For Free in PDF Format